Sprayer vs foamer: differences, advantages and how to choose

 In practice, the sprayer is ideal when you need fast coverage and fluid application, while the foamer is preferable when you want to increase the detergent contact time and improve product retention on vertical or heavily soiled surfaces.

 In simple terms: choose spraying when you want speed and even liquid coverage; choose foam application when you want the product to remain visible and active on the surface for longer.
+To better understand the foam process, read also our guide on how a pneumatic foamer works.

 Comparison table: sprayer vs foamer